 6. Indoor water park

-Especially for families, the Waterpoint is a great activity for a rainy day.
-I still recommend going down to the beach, rainy days in Enniscrone can be magical!
+Especially for families, the Waterpoint Aqua Park can be a great activity for a rainy day.
+However, I still recommend going down to the beach, rainy days in Enniscrone can be magical!
 The waterpoint also features a well-equipped gym.

 7. Seaweed baths

 The perfect way to unwind after a long walk on the beach.
 The Kilcullen bathhouse offers a relaxed, therapeutic, natural and pure Irish experience.